appscode/blog/content/post/kubedb-v2024.03.16/index.md

 ## Singlestore

-This release introduces an enhanced monitoring feature for KubeDB-managed SingleStore deployments by integrating the Grafana dashboard.
+This release introduces an enhanced monitoring feature for KubeDB managed SingleStore deployments by integrating the Grafana dashboard.
 This dashboard offers comprehensive insights into various SingleStore-specific metrics, including data status and visualizations of memory and CPU consumption.
 With this dashboard, users can effortlessly assess the overall health and performance of their SingleStore clusters, enabling more informed decision-making and efficient management of resources.
 Here's a preview of the summary dashboard.

 ![Singlestore dashboard](images/kubedb-singlestore-summary.png)